ChrisPenner/wc/README.md

 | time     | 0.37s     | 0.47s                  |
 | max mem. | 1.86 MB   | 4.35 MB                |

-At this point we're pretty close to parity with `wc`; but we're looking at sub-second times, so I'm going to bump up the size of our test file and un a few times to see if we can learn anything new.
+At this point we're pretty close to parity with `wc`; but we're looking at sub-second times, so I'm going to bump up the size of our test file and run a few times to see if we can learn anything new.

 I bumped up to a 543 MB plaintext file and ran it a few times in a row to get the caches warmed up.
 This is clearly important because my times dropped a full 33% after a few runs.
 I understand my testing method isn't exactly "scientific", but it gives us a good estimate of how we're doing.
 Anyways, on the much larger file here's how we perform: